yudong-94/personal-website/projects/data viz/MakeOverMonday0402.md

 #### Insights
 * Italy, Spain and France have been the top 3 wine production countries since 2012, and always counted for over half of the world wine production;
-* Europe is definitelly the largest wine production area, but almost all the continents, you can find some large wine exporters.
+* Europe is definitelly the largest wine production area, but in almost all the continents, you can find some large wine makers.

 --